Port Authority (film): Production

 In October 2018, it was announced Fionn Whitehead, Leyna Bloom and McCaul Lombardi had joined the cast of the film, with Danielle Lessovitz directing from a screenplay she wrote.
-Martin Scorsese will serve as an executive producer under his Sikelia Productions banner, with MUBI serving as a producer.
+Martin Scorsese serves as an executive producer under his Sikelia Productions banner, with Mubi serving as a producer.

 The film's title Port Authority refers to the Port Authority Bus Terminal, the arrival point of Paul in the film as he seeks a better life in New York; Bloom said that this reflected her own journey from the Midwest to the station in the city at seventeen.
 Lessovitz also explained that the station is often a place of congregation and work for queer women of color in New York, as well as providing a sense of the transient because of the station's primary function.

 As well as being a black trans actress from the Midwest, Bloom is also a real-life drag ball house mother.